Posted May 6, 2010

 The Richard Seff Award

-Lynn Cohen (Primary Stages’ CHASING MANET) and Roger Robinson (August Wilson’s JOE TURNER’S COME AND GONE) received the annual Richard Seff Award presented by the Actors’ Equity Foundation.
-The announcement was made by Arne Gundersen, President of the Foundation.
-The awards, a $1,000 check and crystal trophy for each, honor a veteran female and male character actor for the
+New York, NY, May 6, 2010 - Helen Stenborg and Stephen McKinley Henderson have been named to receive the annual Richard Seff Award presented by the Actors’ Equity Foundation.
+The award, a $1,000 check and crystal trophy for each, honors a veteran female and male character actor for the best performance in a supporting role in a Broadway or Off-Broadway production.

 Equity member Richard Seff established this award in 2003.
-Previous recipients include: Tom Aldredge, Larry Bryggman, Jim Dale, Hallie Foote, Jane Houdyshell, Dana Ivey, David Margulies, Margo Martindale and Mary Louise Wilson.
+Previous recipients include: Tom Aldredge, Larry Bryggman, Lynn Cohen, Jim Dale, Hallie Foote, Jayne Houdyshell, Dana Ivey, David Margulies, Margo Martindale, David Rasche, Roger Robinson and Mary Louise Wilson.

-The Judges’ Panel includes: Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Susan Haskins, Theatre Talk; Michael Kuchwara, Associated Press, and David Rosenberg, Back Stage.
+The Judges’ Panel includes Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Susan Haskins, Theatre Talk; Harry Haun, Playbill; Michael Kuchwara, Associated Press and David Rosenberg, Back Stage.

 Arizona Theatre Service

 In 2003 the Actors' Equity Foundation established the Richard Seff Award, an annual award to be given to a male and female character actor who is 50 years old or older and who has been a member of the Actors' Equity for 25 years or longer, for the best performance in a featured or unfeatured supporting role in a Broadway or Off Broadway production.